Quality: 5 Key Elements

 But have you ever thought about what makes something better or "higher quality"?
 It wasn't until I worked with a veteran Quality Control engineer, that I learned a few things about what was considered high quality.
 In manufacturing and engineering terms, it is essentially adherence to a set of measurable criteria such as material specs, dimensional tolerance, surface finish, etc. But simply obeying orders and meeting baseline requirements doesn't guarantee quality, right?
 So what exactly is it?

 First, let's objectively try to understand the word 'quality'.
 Defined by the Merriam - Webster dictionary, 'quality' is "Peculiar and essential character, a degree of excellence, or a superiority in kind".
 Well, that seemed to have gotten us almost nowhere.
 It seems to be saying what I just said but with a better composition.
 Oh, wait!
-I just used a set of judgements to say one thing is better than another.
+I just used a set of judgments to say one thing is better than another.

 I'm going to attack this elusive word from a psychological angle and see if I can nail it down.